celanthe/website/content/en/blog/_posts/2019-05-02-kubecon-diversity-lunch-and-hack.md

 Join us for the 2019 KubeCon Diversity Lunch & Hack: Building Tech Skills & An Inclusive Community - Sponsored by Google Cloud and VMware

 Registration for the Diversity Lunch opens today, May 2nd, 2019.
-To register, go to the main <a href="https://events.linuxfoundation.org/events/kubecon-cloudnativecon-europe-2019/schedule/">KubeCon + CloudNativeCon EU schedule</a>, then log in to your Sched account, and confirm your attendance to the Diversity Lunch.
-Please sign up ASAP once the link is live, as spaces will fill quickly.
+To register, go to the <a href="https://docs.google.com/forms/d/e/1FAIpQLSe98Y4sAZW55z1AKHls_rew6XxGaiEdRm0W5fqempA-8R8s5Q/viewform">signup form</a>, fill in your information, and press submit.
+Please sign up ASAP, as spaces will fill quickly.
 We filled the event in just a few days last year, and anticipate doing so again this year.

 The 2019 KubeCon Diversity Lunch & Hack will be held at the Fira Gran Via Barcelona Hall 8.0 Room F1 on May 22nd, 2019 from 12:30-14:00.